 The Hayward City Council is the governing authority of the Hayward Water System.
 City Council meets the first, third, and fourth Tuesday every month at 7 PM at Hayward City Hall, 777 B Street.
+Currently, City Council meetings are held remotely via Zoom.

 The SFPUC is the governing authority of the wholesale water system that supplies water to Hayward.
 SFPUC meets on the second and fourth Tuesdays of the month at 1:30 PM at San Francisco City Hall, Room 400.
 The public is invited to participate in these meetings.